survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 Our `NoteStore` provides two methods in particular that are going to be useful.
 These are `NoteStore.listen` and `NoteStore.unlisten`.
 They will allow views to subscribe to the state changes.

-As you might remember from the earlier chapters, React provides a set of lifecycle hooks.
+As you might remember from the earlier chapters, React provides a set of lifecycle methods.
 We can subscribe to `NoteStore` within our view at `componentDidMount` and `componentWillUnmount`.
 By unsubscribing, we avoid possible memory leaks.

 Based on these ideas we can connect `App` with `NoteStore` and `NoteActions`: